ghankerson/origins-conscioussness/intro.md

 consciousness is based on modern depth psychology.
 It is an application of the analytical psychology of C.J.
 Jung ..."

-The key word here is phases.
+The key word here is stages.
 His theory outlines what he sees as the stages of the development of consciousness.

 Neumann:  "It is the task of this book to show that a series of archetypes is a main constituent of mythology, that they (archetypes) stand in stadial